Learn to Hunt

 During 2006, Iowa's second largest public forest, Shimek Forest, became an official BCA.
 Dewey's Pasture Wetland Complex, perhaps Iowa's oldest and most important northwestern Iowa marsh complex became a BCA in July 2006; and the Raccoon River Savanna BCA (see featured activity - December 2006), established around privately owned White Rock Conservancy land in Guthrie County, was dedicated in December 2006.
 In 2007, both northeast Iowa's Wapsi River Corridor and Eagle Lake Wetlands (Hancock and Winnebago counties) were named as new BCAs.
 Stephens Forest BCA (Clarke and Lucas counties) became the third Iowa forest bird conservation area in December 2008.
 With its 6,600+ acres of state forest, it supplies nesting habitat for well over 100 bird species.

 The Boone Forks Woodland BCA was dedicated in the fall of 2010 and encompasses the area where the Boone River meets the Des Moines River in Hamilton and Webster counties.
-This BCA provides rich habitat for nesting woodland birds, having more bird species of Greatest Conservation Need than any other BCA.
+This BCA provides rich habitat for nesting woodland birds, having more bird species of Greatest Conservation Need than most other BCAs.
 The spring of 2011 followed with the establishment of Cayler Prairie BCA in Dickinson County.
 Cayler Prairie is the first BCA centered on a State Preserve, and it is also a National Natural Landmark.
-This BCA includes a large amount of protected grassland that is critical for a high percentage of the declining migratory and nesting grassland bird species in Iowa.
+This BCA includes a large amount ofprotected grassland that is critical for a high percentage of the declining migratory and nesting grassland bird species in Iowa.